-Law and motion matters are heard Monday through Friday promptly at 8:30 a.m.
 The Court may issue written tentative decisions, time permitting.
 Tentative decisions are published by 5:00 p.m. the day before the hearing on the Ventura Superior Court website.
 Parties appearing for oral argument should address the tentative decision.
-Parties may submit on the tentative decision by email to Courtroom20@ventura.courts.ca.gov before 8:00 a.m. the day the matter is called.
+Parties may submit on the tentative decision by email to courtroom41@ventura.courts.ca.gov before 8:00 a.m. the day the matter is called.
 All parties must be copied on the email.
 If fewer than all parties submit on the tentative, the hearing will proceed and the tentative ruling is subject to change.
+However, if no one appears for argument, then the tentative ruling will most likely become the final ruling.